 Hope for Widows is a non-profit 501(c)3 organization.
 We are guided by the board of directors who create initiatives and make decisions for the good of our community.

 Chasity Williams, President & Chairperson

 Chasity Williams is currently a Practice Coordinator for a Management Consulting Firm in Dallas, TX.
-Chasity was a stay at home mom for several years until she decided to transition into the workforce full time.
-She has been employed in the Administrative field with several leading companies where she supported Executive level leaders and managed office practices in diverse industries.
-Her extensive background includes C-Suite/Executive Level Assistant, Corporate Event Planning, Complex Calendar and Travel Logistics, Human Resources and Client Relations and Engagement Development.
-Chasity also has experience with grief group facilitation, bereavement support at local Hospices and churches and leading/moderating several online grief resources.
+Chasity has been employed in the Administrative field with several leading companies where she supported Executive level leaders and managed office practices in diverse industries.
+Her extensive background includes C-Suite/Executive Level Assistant, Corporate Event Planning, Human Resources and Client Relations and Engagement Development.
+Chasity is also involved with several volunteer organizations that include grief facilitation, bereavement support at local hospices and leading several online grief resources.
 Her passion and heart is to serve and help others.

 Chasity met her late husband at the young age of eighteen.
-In June of 2009, her life would forever change when she lost her husband suddenly in a drowning at the age of thirty four years old.
+In June of 2009, her life would forever change when she lost her husband suddenly in a lake drowning at the age of thirty four years old.
 Finding out who she was again, raising her son and living life to the fullest even after this tragedy was a mission she was eager to accomplish.
-Darrell and Chasity have one son together who is now attending college and pursuing his dreams in Operations Management and Entrepreneurship.
+Darrell and Chasity have one son together who is now attending college and pursuing his dreams in Finance, Economics and Entrepreneurship.

-Chasity enjoys volunteering, sporting events, writing and spending time with her family and friends.
+Chasity enjoys volunteering, traveling, sporting events, writing and spending time with her family and friends.

 Maureen Bobo, Secretary & Chairperson